As I note in this evidence-based overview of colic, colicky babies seem to react differently to world.

 There’s another possibility, too: Colicky babies may also react differently to care-giving maneuvers that are meant to soothe them.

 In normally-developing infants, some calming stimuli can trigger the release of endogenous opioids, self-produced painkillers that bathe the brain.
 Soothing touch can also trigger the brain to release oxytocin, a hormone and neurotransmitter that counteracts stress.
-Do colicky babies respond the same way?
+Do babies with colic respond the same way?

 As noted above, research suggests that the real difference between babies with and without colic is that colicky babies have more trouble calming down once they begin crying.
 In one controlled study, researchers found that normal and colicky babies had the same frequency of crying bouts.
-However, colicky babies cried longer (Barr et al 1992).
+However, the babies with colic cried longer (Barr et al 1992).

 And an experiment with soothing flavors reported similar results.
 Ronald Barr and colleagues gave 6-week old babies a sugar solution to taste, and discovered that all babies—those with colic and those without—responded to the sugar by calming down.

 But the calming effect lasted longer for normal infants.
-Colicky babies were more likely to resume crying two minutes later (Barr et al 1999).
+Babies with colic were more likely to resume crying two minutes later (Barr et al 1999).

 Why these differences?
-Barr’s team speculates that colicky babies may have a less responsive distress regulation system: Perhaps soothing stimuli are less effective triggers of endogenous opioids (Barr 1999).
+Barr’s team speculates these babies may have a less responsive distress regulation system: Perhaps soothing stimuli are less effective triggers of endogenous opioids (Barr 1999).
 According to this idea, colic eventually improves because the opioid release system matures.

 As of 2013, I haven’t found any studies that address the oxytocin and colic.
 It would be interesting to know if colicky babies release less oxytocin in response to soothing stimuli.